Things To Do In Magnetic Island Solo

 A Solo Trip to Magnetic Island off the coast of Townsville

-I first visited Magnetic Island in North Tropical Queensland, on my solo trip in 2011 from Cairns.
+I visited Magnetic Island on my road trip across North Tropical Queensland.
 It’s a beach and hiking paradise just off the coast of Townsville, 4 hours drive south of Cairns.
-If you want to relax and unwind, and spend time in nature, Magnetic Island is one of those places that will make you fall in love.
+If you want to relax, unwind, and spend time in nature, Magnetic Island is one of those places that will make you fall in love.

 How to get to Magnetic Island and how to get around

-The alternative was hiring a mini moke car, one of that funny topless car, or if you prefer, hire a scooter, which is perfect fun.
+The alternative was hiring a mini moke car, one of those funny topless cars, or if you prefer, hire a scooter, which is perfect fun.

 Tips for visiting Magnetic Island on a Solo Trip